-If you are looking for tons of great recipes that are designed specifically for breastfeeding moms, make sure you check out our Breastfeeding Meal Plan.
-It has tons of recipes, shopping lists, and the meals laid out for you.
+If you are looking for tons of great recipes designed specifically for breastfeeding moms, make sure you check out our Breastfeeding Meal Plan.
+It has tons of recipes, shopping lists, and meals laid out for you.

 What ingredients to avoid?

-While most protein powder is fine for breastfeeding mothers try and stay away from powders that include extra caffeine, guarana, ginseng, green tea extract, and stay away from fat burning mixes.
+While most protein powder is fine for breastfeeding mothers, try and stay away from powders that include extra caffeine, guarana, ginseng, green tea extract, and stay away from fat-burning mixes.
 It also is a good idea to avoid any artificial sweeteners, such as aspartame and sucralose.
-As always, it is a good idea to touch base with your care provider for any questions you may have about what you can and cannot have while breastfeeding along with more customized health advice for your situation.
+It is always a good idea to get in touch with your care provider for any questions you may have about what you can and cannot have while breastfeeding, along with more customized health advice for your situation.

 Should I use a whey protein powder while breastfeeding?

 I don’t have strong opinions either way.
 I primarily use whey protein powders myself.
-However, if you are on a vegan or plant based diet, or your baby has a clear allergic reaction or sensitivity to dairy (see The Ultimate Guide to Dairy-Free Breastfeeding (From a Dairy-Free Mom), a plant based protein powder might be a better option.
+However, suppose you are on a vegan or plant-based diet.
+In that case, your baby has an apparent allergic reaction or sensitivity to dairy (see The Ultimate Guide to Dairy-Free Breastfeeding (From a Dairy-Free Mom), a plant-based protein powder might be a better option.
 Thankfully, there are good protein powders in both these categories!

 Can protein shakes increase the production of breast milk?